 A bruised lung is also called a pulmonary contusion.
 Left unchecked, bruised lungs can have life-threatening consequences.
 A pulmonary contusion is the result of injury to the small blood vessels of the lungs.
 It’s not related to tears in the lung tissue.

 Pulmonary contusions are most often the result of a direct blow or trauma to the chest.
 Car accidents and falls are the most common cause of lung bruising.
 Sports injuries or physical assaults can be other causes as well.
-The risks of serious complications are highest when more than 20 percent of the lung has been bruised.
+The risks of serious complications are highest when more than

 Serious complications include respiratory infections, deep lung infections, and acute respiratory distress syndrome (ARDS).
 These conditions are often accompanied by low oxygen levels as well.

 Depending on the amount of lung tissue that has been bruised, the lungs can take days or weeks to heal.
 If the initial pain has not improved after a few days, schedule a visit with your doctor to discuss treatment.

 A pulmonary contusion often shows few symptoms in the beginning.
 Pain is the most common symptom.
 If your pain is not improving or getting worse within three days or is accompanied by shortness of breath, seek immediate medical attention.

 Signs and symptoms you may experience with a bruised lung can include:

 - shortness of breath

 - difficulty breathing, or pain while breathing